Keyboard shortcuts

 impl Concentrations {

-/// Set up the GPU simulation state and schedule GPU buffer initialization
+/// Set up GPU data storage and schedule GPU buffer initialization

 pub fn create_and_schedule_init(